killerbetmen/dc-practices/README.md

 ### POST `/add_message`
-Method for creating a new message
+Method for creating a new message(can be used if you have a username and password for managing the app).

 *Example of usage:*
 ```